- Home

 - Individuals with a genetic disorder

-- Male factor infertility including decreased sperm count or sperm motility
+- Male factor infertility included decreased sperm count or sperm motility

 - Unexplained infertility.